hechoendrupal/drupal-console-book/en/contributing/running-the-project.md

 --code-directory=/Users/username/drupal-console-code/
 ```

-> NOTE: You can install drupal using MySQL by executing the `site:install` command and answering the questions from the interactive mode.
+Now you can do the required changes and start contributing, commit you changes, push code to your forked repositories and create Pull Request to the respective repositories.

+Happy coding ...